Fun on a Bun

+When the team attends an Oktoberfest, Fry discovers that the traditions he is familiar with have changed and rebels, Bender enters a sausage-making contest, and Leela deals with an apparent loss.

 Plot

 Professor Farnsworth takes the Planet Express crew to Germany for Oktoberfest.
 Fry is disappointed to discover that the celebration has become much more refined since the 20th century, and he gets intoxicated and performs "The Chicken Dance", embarrassing his fellow workers, particularly Leela, who breaks up with him.
 Meanwhile, Bender discovers that Elzar is there, ready to win the sausage-making challenge using pork that has been aged over 3000 years.
 Bender is determined to win the event, and takes a despondent Fry with him in the Planet Express ship to look for woolly mammoths frozen in a nearby glacier within Neander Valley, believing that meat aged over 30,000 years should certainly win.
 Bender is successful at finding a woolly mammoth, and with Fry's help, proceeds to grind the woolly mammoth into sausages.
 Bender is unaware when Fry appears to fall into the grinder.
 Later, as the rest of the crew tastes Bender's sausages, they find traces of Fry's hair and clothing, and assume he has been killed and made into sausage meat.
 Leela is so upset that she decides to have all of her memories of Fry removed from her explicit memory.
 The Planet Express crew do their best to avoid mentioning Fry to Leela after this process.

-A flashback shows that Fry had managed to pull himself out of the shredder in time, losing his clothes and some hair in the process.
+A flashback shows that Fry had managed to pull himself out of the shredder in time, losing his clothes and a little bit of hair in the process.
 He then falls down a deep pit, hits his head, and is partially frozen.
 Fry is soon discovered by a lost society of Neanderthal cavemen and other prehistoric animals that have lived within the glacier for more than 30,000 years.
 These Neanderthals were long ago driven into exile by the then emerging Homo sapiens.
 The fall, having given Fry both amnesia and an enlarged Neanderthal-like brow, leaves him unaware of his past, and he joins the tribe.
 He and Leela see certain objects that remind them both of each other, though they still cannot remember who the other is.
 Fry soon convinces the Neanderthals to return to the surface through a hole found in the ice.